SaasyKumar/quiz_app/README.md

 - Actually working one will start using this and build more on it
 - show right answer when you select wrong answer
 - score board and recursive quizz
+- result board
+- a UI that show all user selected option and whether it is right or not.
+- View Score or consecutive test -> next test will only contain wrong answered

 # Do

 - If show score at last use use radio button else use normal button
-- View Score or consecutive test -> next test will only contain wrong answered
 - Do random later first right flow
 - Add sound for timer
 - A start quizz maybe and in that we can choose show answer at last or not.
 - a resizer
 - quiz title and time
-- a UI that show all user selected option and whether it is right or not.
 - a file upload and store it in top
 - long term or short term memory toggle